Christopher Brunner, VMD — Chief of Staff

 Dr. Cheryl Chappa graduated from the Tufts University School of Veterinary Medicine.
 She started her career at a mixed animal practice in upstate New York but after three years she decided to move back to Connecticut to be close to her family.
 Dr. Chappa worked at a small animal practice for three years before moving to northern Fairfield county.
 She has been practicing in the New Fairfield area for the past 16 years where she enjoys all aspects of veterinary medicine and building relationships with her clients that are based on communication and trust.

 Dr. Chappa lives in New Fairfield with her husband and her son, Jessie.
-She has three dogs, Buckwheat, Lenny, and Hoover, and three cats, Manny, Thing, and Stevie.
+She has three dogs, Buckwheat, Gunther, and Hoover, and three cats, Manny, Thing, and Stevie.